 From a personal point of view, however, I very much identify with the instrument I use to express myself.
 My instrument of choice is the turntable, while the instrument of choice for someone born in 1992 has to be digital or similar.
 The important thing is having a sense of curiosity and to want to branch out from technology in order to express yourself because it is not a given – and this is just my personal opinion – that everything which is new is necessarily better.

-When I have to express myself spinning records, I can’t do that using technology, which surrounds me in my everyday life and interests me as a tool for personal and cultural enrichment.
+When I have to express myself spinning records, I can’t do that using technology which surrounds me in my everyday life, even though it interests me as a tool for personal and cultural enrichment.
 However, in music I need to touch the records, to flick through them and pull them out of their covers.
 I have a total aversion to scrolling through files.
 Why do I have to remember the name of each one?
-Instead when I am using my records I remember the covers, or the name of the artist or the title of the track but not necessarily all three at once.
+Instead when I am using my records I remember the covers, or the name of the artist or the title of the track, but not necessarily all three at once.

 And so, the action of pulling out the records, moving around the console in a certain way, starting up the turntables, putting the needle on the record and finding the right moment by hand, to me these are also artisanal and theatrical gestures.
 I mean, it is a space for a show, which I manage to fill this way and you’ll never see me in the same situation twice…pushing buttons.
 But this is part of my own personal culture so I will carry on as I have always done because I am happy this way and I make others happy as well.
 That is what I am here to do.